rominat/Stock-Price-Prediction/README.md

 </div>

 ## Why Long Short-Term Memory (LSTM)?
 LSTM is a type of Recurrent Neural Network (RNN).
-RNNs are great at capturing long term dependecies in sequential data and that makes them a great choice for time-series data, such as natural language processing, speech recognition, and, as in this case, stock market prediction.
+RNNs are great at capturing long term dependencies in sequential data and that makes them a great choice for time-series data, such as natural language processing, speech recognition, and, as in this case, stock market prediction.